BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

     probability to 1.5%.
 * Individual Enemy Drop Fixes:
   * FlameKnuckle will drop from the badass pool even on playthrough 1.
+  * Nel's drops have been improved (will pull from the Epic Chest pools)
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 2.1.
 This version enables spawning of basically everything from the beginning, including all grenade types,